-The Gritti Palace (VE)
+The Gritti Terrace e Riva Lounge (VE)

 The Gritti Palace is a treasure chest of art and beauty that contains the very best of the world’s most iconic artistic handicrafts ranging from 1475, the year the building was commissioned by the Pisani family, to this day: from Rubelli silk fabrics to Pietro Longhi paintings, from Riva yachts to Ruinart champagne and Acqua di Parma scents.